Parenting a Difficult Child

 - Accept that your personality and theirs may not have a natural harmony.
 That’s okay.
 Love does not require a symbiosis or sameness.
 There can be a distance between you and your child.

 - Explore supports for his or her strengths.
-If she tends to get revved up maybe a calm friend is good and will bring out the best in him or her.
-Support can come in the form of an opposite influence.
+Support can come in the form of an opposite influence: If she tends to get revved up, maybe a calm friend will bring out the best in him or her.

 - Communicate about how it is going.
 Listen to what your child says and observe where there is a spike in emotion.
 This will give you a clue to the crux of the matter if they have not told you directly.
-Kids may not be able to articulate what is wrong, but they reveal it through behavior or affect (emotion.)
-Being heard goes a long way because when a child feels less alone with the predicament, he or she is more motivated to comply without feeling controlled.
+Kids may not be able to articulate what is wrong, but they reveal it through behavior or affect (emotion).
+Being heard goes a long way; when a child feels less alone, he or she is more motivated to comply without feeling controlled.